Dirty Dancing: Stage adaptation

 The film was adapted for the stage in 2004 as a musical, Dirty Dancing: The Classic Story on Stage.
 Produced by Jacobsen Entertainment in Australia for $6.5 million, it was written by Eleanor Bergstein and had the same songs as the film, plus a few extra scenes.
 Musical direction was by Chong Lim (one of the composers for the 2000 Summer Olympics in Sydney), and the initial production starred Kym Valentine as Baby and Sydney Dance Company's Josef Brown as Johnny.
 Although reviews were mixed, the production was a commercial success, selling over 200,000 tickets during its six-month run.
 It has also had sellout runs in Germany and in London's West End, where it opened at the Aldwych Theatre on October 23, 2006, with the highest pre-sell in London history, earning £6 million (US$12 million).
-As of March 2011, over 1 million people have seen the musical in London, selling out 6 months in advance.
+By March 2011, over 1 million people had seen the musical in London, selling out 6 months in advance.
 The original West End production closed in July 2011 after a five-year run, prior to a two-year national tour.
 The show returned to the West End at the Piccadilly Theatre and ran from July 13, 2013, to February 22, 2014, before resuming its tour of the United Kingdom and the Republic of Ireland.
 Another West End revival played at the Dominion Theatre from February 2 to April 16, 2022, then again between January 21 to April 29, 2023.

 A New York production was in the planning stage in 2006, with the show first starting in other North American cities.
 It broke box office records in May 2007 for its first such venue, selling $2 million on the first day of ticket sales in Toronto, Ontario, Canada.
 The production opened on November 15, 2007, at the Royal Alexandra Theatre, with an all-Canadian cast, except for Monica West (Baby Houseman), Britta Lazenga (Penny Johnson), and Al Sapienza (Jake Houseman).
 After Toronto, the musical opened in Chicago in previews on September 28, 2008, and officially on October 19, 2008, running through January 17, 2009, followed by Boston (February 7 – March 15, 2009) and Los Angeles.

 An official American tour began in September 2014 at the National Theatre in Washington, DC with dates scheduled in 31 cities.
 Previews started August 26 and the official opening night was on September 2.
 The original tour's cast included Jillian Mueller as Frances "Baby" Houseman, Samuel Pergande as Johnny Castle, Jenny Winton as Penny Johnson, Mark Elliot Wilson as Dr. Jake Houseman, Emily Rice as Lisa Houseman, Gary Lynch as Max Kellerman, Jesse Liebman as Neil Kellerman, Caralyn Kozlowski as Marjorie Houseman, Sam Edgerly as Robbie Gould, Jerome Harmann-Hardeman as Tito Suarez, Doug Carpenter as Billy Kostecki, Amanda Brantley as Vivian Pressman, Jon Drake as Moe Pressman, and Herman Petras as Mr. Schumacher.

+A new stage production of the film will launch a North American Tour in August 2026 at the Ordway Center for the Performing Arts in Saint Paul, MN.